tannerdolby/rotation-cipher/README.md

 # Rotation Cipher 🗝️
 A lightweight utility for performing caesar ciphers.
-The classic cipher shifts characters in a given string by a specified amount to provide a small layer of encryption.
+This classic cipher shifts characters in a given string by a specified amount to provide a small layer of encryption.

 This package is capable of creating ciphers containing characters in the english alphabet (a-zA-Z) and human-readable ASCII characters (decimal value [33-126]).